trustm3/trustm3.github.io/operate.md

 The optional `--setup` parameter allows you to manipulate the containers root file system tree including all encrypted overlays mounted at `/setup`.
 This could be used to bootstrap an encrypted container, see [example: Using GuestOs debos](#example-using-guestos-debos).
+`--key` specifies the Passphrase/PIN for the softtoken used for container en/decryption, use e.g. for default self-provisioned device `--key=trustme`.

 * Stop container:
 ```